What is your greatest lesson learned from 2022?

 Which top risk trends do you anticipate increasing in the coming years?

 Response: Our risk survey addresses this question.
 The long-term outlook for risks indicates an overarching intersection of disruptive innovation, advancing technologies and talent challenges.
-Risks relating to emerging innovations altering the nature of work and the ability of organizations to attract, afford, develop and retain the skills needed to embrace change are expected to play out over the coming years amid shifting labor markets and workplace dynamics.
+Risks relating to emerging innovations altering the nature of work and the ability of organisations to attract, afford, develop and retain the skills needed to embrace change are expected to play out over the coming years amid shifting labor markets and workplace dynamics.
 Sustaining skills currency will be a challenge for many companies.
-Looking out 10 years, the five largest increases in the level of risk according to our survey are risks related to geopolitical shifts and regional conflicts, activist shareholder risk triggered by performance shortfalls (including lack of progress on ESG targets and expectations), global trade and changing assumptions underlying globalization, adjusting to a remote and hybrid work environment, and uncertainty surrounding the influence and continued tenure of key global leaders and political extremism.
+Looking out 10 years, the five largest increases in the level of risk according to our survey are risks related to geopolitical shifts and regional conflicts, activist shareholder risk triggered by performance shortfalls (including lack of progress on ESG targets and expectations), global trade and changing assumptions underlying globalisation, adjusting to a remote and hybrid work environment, and uncertainty surrounding the influence and continued tenure of key global leaders and political extremism.

 There are also several important trends as we look forward to the future.
-Markets are transitioning on multiple fronts – from globalization to regionalization, fossil fuels to renewables, dysfunctional to reliable supply chains, rising to stable labor costs, persistent to target inflation, and a tight to a neutral or an easing monetary policy.
+Markets are transitioning on multiple fronts – from globalisation to regionalisation, fossil fuels to renewables, dysfunctional to reliable supply chains, rising to stable labor costs, persistent to target inflation, and a tight to a neutral or an easing monetary policy.
 The effect of these and other trends around proliferating technological advances, increased bandwidth and accessibility, and evolving customer preferences and demographic shifts adds “moving parts” to the overall risk landscape, contributing to uncertainty regarding long-term growth projections and current business models.
 With some anticipating a possible global recession on the horizon, the question arises as to the duration and severity of that scenario, i.e., a “hard” or “soft” landing.

 In summary, the world is changing now, with more change to come.
 Rapid change forces two business realities: